espocrm/documentation/docs/user-guide/imap-smtp-configuration.md

 Note: There are two ways in which you can setup IMAP and SMTP for Gmail account:

-* Use [Google Integration](https://www.espocrm.com/extensions/google-integration/) that provides a secure authentication via Oauth2.
+* Use the [Google Integration](https://www.espocrm.com/extensions/google-integration/) extension that provides a secure authentication via Oauth2.
-* Enable [access for less secure application](#for-gmail-accounts) at your Google account settings.
+* Use a generated [App Password](https://support.google.com/accounts/answer/185833).
+Requires enabling 2-step verification for your Google account.

 For more information, please follow the [link](https://support.google.com/mail/answer/7126229?hl=en).